 A scholarship is an award of financial aid for a student to further their education at a post-secondary college, university, or other academic institution.
-Scholarships are awarded based upon various criteria, such as academic merit, diversity and inclusion, athletic skill, financial need, among others.
-Scholarship criteria usually reflect the values and goals of the donor or founder of the award.
-While scholarship recipients are not required to repay scholarships, the awards may require that the recipient continue to meet certain requirements during their period of support, such maintaining a minimum grade point average or engaging in a certain activity.
+Scholarships are awarded based on various criteria, such as academic merit, diversity and inclusion, athletic skill, and financial need, among others.
+Criteria usually reflect the values and goals of the donor or founder of the award.
+While scholarship recipients are not required to repay scholarships, the awards may require that the recipient continue to meet certain requirements during their period of support, such as maintaining a minimum grade point average or engaging in a certain activity.

 GVSU Institutional Scholarships